hayatkhan8660-maker/DVFL-Net/DATA.md

 ```
 where `<path_i>` points to a video file, and `<label_i>` is an integer between `0` and `num_classes - 1`.

-> Since some videos may no longer be available, it will lead to a small performance gap.

 ## Something-Something-v2